viniciusgerevini/shromp/docs/en/2-organisation/1-docs.md

 ### Centering images

 Markdown, being focused on content, does not provide many "styling" features.
-However, centering an image is a very common use-case.
-Because of that, there is a convenience patter you can use.
+However, centering an image is a very common use case.
+Because of that, there is a pattern you can use.
 When adding images to your markdown file, you can add a query parameter to get it centered, like this:

 ```markdown